Darius Rucker

-Darius Carlos Rucker (born May 13, 1966) is an American singer, guitarist, and songwriter.
+Darius Carlos Rucker (born May 13, 1966) is an American singer, musician, and songwriter.
 He first gained fame as the lead vocalist and rhythm guitarist of rock band Hootie & the Blowfish, which he founded in 1986 at the University of South Carolina along with Mark Bryan, Jim "Soni" Sonefeld, and Dean Felber.
 The band released five studio albums with Rucker as a member and charted six top 40 hits on the Billboard Hot 100.
 Rucker co-wrote most of the songs with the other members of the band.

-He released a solo R&B album, Back to Then in 2002 on Hidden Beach Recordings but no singles from it charted.
-Six years later, Rucker signed to Capitol Nashville as a country music singer, releasing the album, Learn to Live that year.
-Its first single, "Don't Think I Don't Think About It", made him the first Black artist to reach number one on the Hot Country Songs charts since Charley Pride in 1983.
-(Ray Charles hit number one in March 1985 in a duet with Willie Nelson with "Seven Spanish Angels".)
-It was followed by two more number one singles, "It Won't Be Like This for Long" and "Alright" and the number three hit "History in the Making".
-In 2009, he became the first black American to win the New Artist Award from the Country Music Association, and the second black person to win any award from the association.
-A second album, Charleston, SC 1966, was released on October 12, 2010.
-The album includes the number one singles, "Come Back Song" and "This".
-His third country album True Believers (2013) reached No. 2 on the US Billboard 200 and No. 1 on the US Top Country Albums Billboard chart with singles "True Believers" (#24), "Wagon Wheel" (#1), and "Radio" (#14), all charting on the Billboard U.S. Country charts.
-His first country Christmas album, Home for the Holidays (2014) reached No. 31 on the US Billboard 200 chart and No. 7 on the US Country Chart.
-His fourth country album, Southern Style (2014) reached No. 6 (US Billboard 200) and No. 7 (Billboard US Top Country Albums), respectively with singles "Homegrown Honey" (#6) and "Southern Style" (#8) both charting on the U.S. Country charts in 2014 and 2015.
-His most recent country album When Was the Last Time (2017) charted #8 on the US Billboard 200 and #2 on the US Top Country Albums (Billboard).
+His debut studio album, an R&B record titled Back to Then (2002) was released through Hidden Beach Recordings.
+Six years later, Rucker signed to Capitol Nashville as a country singer and released his second album, Learn to Live (2008).
+Its first single, "Don't Think I Don't Think About It", peaked at number one on Hot Country Songs chart, making it the first song by a Black artist to do so since Charley Pride in 1983.
+It was followed by three similarly successful singles: "It Won't Be Like This for Long", "Alright", and "History in the Making".

+In 2009, he became the first Black American to win the New Artist Award from the Country Music Association, and the second Black person to win any award from the association.
+His third album, Charleston, SC 1966, was released on October 12, 2010.
+The album included the number one country singles, "Come Back Song" and "This".
+His fourth album, True Believers (2013), reached number 2 on the Billboard 200, and spawned the singles "True Believers", "Wagon Wheel", and "Radio".
+His first country Christmas album, Home for the Holidays (2014) reached number 31 on the US Billboard 200.
+His sixth album, Southern Style (2014) reached number 6 on the Billboard 200, supported by the singles "Homegrown Honey" and "Southern Style".
+His seventh and eighth studio albums, When Was the Last Time (2017) and Carolyn's Boy (2023) followed thereafter.